beckitrue/home-remote-server/README.md

 * Assumes that your Cloudflare tunnel is working and you have your Application(s) configured in Cloudflare.
 Refer to Cloudflare documentation if your tunnel isn't working.
 * Assumes that you are using the settings in the `docker-compose.yaml` files for ports, names, etc.
 * Assumes you have configured the upstream DNS servers in Pi-hole
+* Assumes that you have [1Password CLI installed](https://1password.com/downloads/command-line/) on your host machine

 ### Networking